Thousands of Resources, Ready to help.

 Today, many lighthouses are open the public as living history museums, allowing people to walk the spiral stairs to the lantern, explore living quarters, and breath in the fresh lake air.
 Recognizing the iconic nature of these beacons as many were transferred out of federal ownership, in 2000 the State of Michigan established the Michigan Lighthouse Assistance Program (MLAP) to help lighthouse stewards restore and repair their historic lighthouses.
 Funded by the sale of the "Save Our Lights" fundraising license plate, annual MLAP grant awards help support lighthouse preservation across the state.
+Over $2.6 million in grants has been awarded since the program began.

 Learn more about lighthouses in Michigan at the links below.
 When you are ready to visit a real lighthouse, explore the lighthouse guides available at michigan.org.